On March 15, 2023, one week after International Women’s Day, Justice for All - Save…

 Justice For All welcomes the recommendations made on China in the United States Commission on International Religious Freedom (USCIRF) Annual Report with Recommendations for U.S. Policy of 2020.
-In particular, we applaud that China has been recognized as a country as a country of particular concern, where still millions of Uighurs and other Turkic people languish in camps and prisons, religious practice is completely forbidden, and the world’s largest surveillance state persists under the Communist Chinese Party.
+In particular, we applaud that China has been recognized as a country as a country of particular concern, where still millions of Uyghurs and other Turkic people languish in camps and prisons, religious practice is completely forbidden, and the world’s largest surveillance state persists under the Communist Chinese Party.

 This is an important step to curb the rising tide of China’s genocidal policies.

 We welcome the recommendations of the USCIRF.
 It is time for the world to pressure China to ensure basic freedoms and sovereignty for the people of East Turkistan and Tibet.
 It is also time for the United States to again lead the world in taking a public stance against human rights violations, and championing human rights globally.